votca/votca/README.md

-For developers and installation all relevant information can be found [here](https://github.com/votca/votca/blob/master/share/doc/INSTALL.md)
+Istallation instructions and developer information can be found [here](https://github.com/votca/votca/blob/master/share/doc/INSTALL.md)

 For other questions, we provide an email list: